 Cost: $500 for QDMA members, $550 for non-members, $450 for Life or Sponsor members.

-What’s Included: instruction, course guide, certificate, most meals (3), one copy of Clint or Craig’s book or QDMA’s harvest and observation logs — depending on the class — and QDMA membership for non-member price.
+What’s Included: instruction, course guide, certificate, some meals/snacks, and QDMA membership for non-member price.

-What’s Not Included: breakfast, travel and lodging (lodging option reserved within 30 minutes, information provided after registration)
+What’s Not Included: some meals, travel and lodging (lodging option will be reserved, information provided after registration)

 CFE Credit: TBD

 Cancellation Policy: Applicants of Deer Steward Modules shall be entitled to a full refund of course fees if the QDMA National Office is notified within fourteen (14) business days of the course date.
 Cancellations made less than fourteen (14) business days from the course date shall entitle the applicant to a fifty percent (50%) refund of course fees.
 No refunds shall be made for cancellations less than two (2) business days before the course date.

 For each in-person Module, the QDMA will also award a high school junior or senior, or college student, interested in a career in wildlife management a scholarship to attend free of charge.
 Applicants for the scholarships should have a strong interest in wildlife conservation and the Quality Deer Management (QDM) philosophy.
 Applications are due by March 1, 2019.